vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Unity Events/Incorrect Assignment.md

-## Incorrect Assignment to UnityEvents
+## Incorrect assignment to UnityEvents
 ### Description
 Events should have an appropriate **Component** instance assigned to their object field.
 If you are seeing MonoScript you have assigned a Script Asset from the Project window.